MohamedRaslan/background_run_and_test/README.md

 [![CodeQL](https://github.com/MohamedRaslan/background_run_and_test/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/MohamedRaslan/background_run_and_test/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-GitHub Action to run a commands (e.g. a test) while also running another commands (e.g. a server) in the background, And you could conditional wait for the background resources to be available the `wait-on` use the **[wait-on](https://www.yarnjs.com/package/wait-on)** Yarn package under the hood so most of the `waiton` functionality should be accepted.
+GitHub Action to run a testing commands (like npm test) while also running other commands (e.g. a server) in the background, And you could conditional wait for the background resources to be available the `wait-on` use the **[wait-on](https://www.yarnjs.com/package/wait-on)** Yarn package under the hood so most of the `waiton` functionality should be accepted.

 > :information_source: **Notice**
 >
-> - The code was derived from the
+>  The code was derived from the
 >   [cypress-io/github-action](https://github.com/cypress-io/github-action), but
 >   with a few additions and enhancements for more general usage.
-> - **Intial vesion (v1.0.0)** not tested very well, but the following versions
->   should be more tested and muture.

 ## :wink: Features

-**The action lets you dow the following:**
+**The action lets you do the following:**

 - Run a `command` or `command-windows` in the background to open a server or do some background tasks while running your tests